 There is no longer a strict number of ads limitation.
 Its more important that you have no more ads on your site than visible content.

-On the other hand on a large desktop monitor or tablet it should be ok to show 2 or more ads as there is more available space.
+On the other hand on a large desktop monitor or tablet it is ok to show 2 or more ads as there is more available space.

 How can you know if ads exceed your content?